Keeping an Eye Out For Antique Eyecups

 The eyecup, once a common item found in most family medicine cabinets, was an early means of treating an injured or infected eye.
 The process was simple: fill the oval cup with a medicated solution, tip and hold the cup firmly over the open eye for a moment or two, and then drain the cup.
 With the advent of eye droppers and plastic drop bottles, however, the eyecup became obsolete.

-A collection of eyecups does not take up a lot of room and is not an expensive hobby.
+A collection of antique eyecups does not take up a lot of room and is not an expensive hobby.
 They can be displayed in old medicine cabinets or shadow boxes, and I have seen several collections displayed on windowsills.

 We went on many road trips together over the years, stopping at garage sales and flea markets along the way.
 Sometimes I would even race Bill’s wife Bonnie out of the car to see who could find the first cup!
-My assemblage of eyecups eventually outgrew my brother’s, but as time has passed, our collections have both become unique in their own ways.
+My assemblage of antique eyecups eventually outgrew my brother’s, but as time has passed, our collections have both become unique in their own ways.
 My daughter, Stacey, even brought me a couple of eyecups from Australia!
 Even though she doesn’t actively collect on her own, she’s always trying to find different ones for me to show off.
 My collection is displayed in our bathroom and is a source of fascination for our friends and neighbours.
 Much to their amazement, I have managed to fit about 300 eyecups on our bathroom shelf!